Sacred Heart Primary School, Castle Street, Tralee, Co. Kerry.

 It is the responsibility of the Principal and staff to implement this policy under the guidance of the school’s Board of Management.

-The policy was ratified by the Board of Management of Sacred Heart Primary School at its meeting held on 14th March 2016.
+The School Attendance Policy & Strategies was ratified by the Board of Management of Sacred Heart Primary School at its meeting held on 20th November 2017

 This policy will be reviewed annually or as the need arises.